15+ B2B Cold Email Templates That Actually Get Replies [2026]

 15+ B2B Cold Email Templates That Actually Get Replies

-What I am going to share in this post is not theory.
-These are the exact templates and frameworks we use when we build SDR-as-a-Service programmes for our clients.
-I have included the actual copy-paste templates, the psychology behind why they work, and the benchmarks you should be measuring against.
+This post is not theory.
+These are the templates and frameworks we use when we build SDR-as-a-Service programmes — actual copy-paste templates, the psychology behind why they work, and the benchmarks to measure against.
+Read the benchmarks section first so you know what "good" actually looks like.

 Cold Email Benchmarks: What Good Actually Looks Like